tzengerink/kohana-backbone-module/README.md

 - Module for working with [Backbone.js](http://documentcloud.github.com/backbone/).
 - By default the model used, has the same name as the controller.
-- By default the controller looks at parameter `id` if working with an excisting model.
+- By default the controller looks at parameter `id` if working with an existing model.

 # Usage